bar181/e2/p3/README.md

 + Uses helper functions to calculate a player's point value, display cards
 + View includes blade templates for each section.
 If statement are use to show/hide blades (e.g. the round over blade will appear once the round is over)
 + During game play (before end of round) the user can select to either stand or hit for more cards
++ Default hit or stand option based on recommendation
-+ The player repeats wager/play process until they run out of funds
++ The player repeats wager/play process until they run out of funds or double their money
 + End of game blade appears when use player is out of funds

 ### Form handling for play (route /post_play)